myszha/qt-ponies/README.md

 Compilation
 -----------
-A compiler supporting C++11 is required, as are Qt libraries.
+A compiler supporting C++11 is required, as are Qt libraries (and X11 developement libraries on X11 sytems).

 Under Debian/Ubuntu you can install the dependencies by invoking:

-    \# sudo apt-get install build-essential libqtcore4 libqtgui4 libqt4-dev qt4-qmake
+    \# sudo apt-get install build-essential libx11-dev libqtcore4 libqtgui4 libqt4-dev qt4-qmake

 Then build qt-ponies by invoking: